EXCLUSIVE-Italy annuls sale of military drones firm to Chinese investors, sources say | Law-Order

 The case became public in September, when Italian tax police disclosed they were looking into a possible breach of rules regarding the sale of military materials, saying six people were under investigation.
 Police at that time said the deal was "clearly" a predatory investment in technology.

-Lawyers for Alpi Aviation have previously said the sale of the stake was transparent and in line with all regulations.
+The lawyers for Alpi Aviation declined to comment.
+They had previously said the sale of the stake was transparent and complied with all regulations.
 Italy's use of its golden power usually results in deals being approved with recommendations intended to preserve national interest.

-Since the regulation was introduced in 2012, government authorities have actually blocked foreign forays into Italy just six times.
-Five of these headed off Chinese bids, and four have come since Draghi's took office 13 months ago.
+Since the golden power was introduced in 2012, government authorities have actually blocked foreign forays into Italy just six times.
+Five of these headed off Chinese bids, and four have come since Draghi took office 13 months ago.
+Alpi Aviation's case prompted Italy's parliamentary committee on national security (COPASIR) to urge the government to strengthen the golden power.

+"Rome should create a body similar to the Committee on Foreign Investments in the United States (CFIUS), which actively investigates any market deal deemed of strategic importance and not only notified transactions," COPASIR member Enrico Borghi told Reuters.
+However, the increasing use of golden powers has triggered legal challenges from both Chinese investors and their Italian prey.

+It has also increased red tape for firms which are informing the government of any mergers to avoid possible infractions and fines, even when this would not be necessary.
+Last year the number of notifications jumped to almost 500, compared with 342 in 2020 and just 83 in 2019, said one of the officials.
+More than 40% of the notifications in 2021 regarded operations in non-strategic firms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)